dosipod/PUB-WLD-GH-COMILE/README.md

-This is a for public  testing of wled complie options on gh , bins are highly experimantals and yaml is kept with the same name
+This repo is  for public  testing of wled complie options on gh , bins are for testing only  and yaml(s) are kept with the same name